flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[chris aldrich]] it would help to offer a wiki and tools for thought introduction/historical context
             - -> [[rel8 tiles]] ~ https://wiki.rel8.dev/tiles
             - (built on [[massive wiki]] which is git based) -> https://github.com/OpenGlobalMind/rel8-wiki
+- "in a breakfast of ham and eggs, the chicken is involved, the pig is committed."

 ## 2022-07-28